-I have tried to avoid over-indulging na my children
+I have tried to avoid over-indulging my children.
 Over-indulgence is a common parental response to guilt over past neglect or injury.
 I am trying to build a relationship with each of my children marked by safety, security, consistency, predictability, and unconditional love.
 This is the best foundation for preventing and responding to problems in the lives of your children.
 I affirm my child's interests and talents through positive communications and my continued interest in their activities.

-williamwhitepapers.com 4
+Positive and open communications in which adolescents are able to talk about their experiences and aspirations are associated with lower risk for substance use.
 Verbal affirmation and physical presence of parents in the lives of their children are key sources of self-value in children.
 I have tried to inculcate values in my children that are incongruent with excessive alcohol/drug use There are values that are incongruent with addiction and thus commonly linked to recovery within diverse cultural contexts, e.g., humility, honesty, patience, respect, tolerance, maturity, responsibility, gratitude, forgiveness.
 I have tried to personally link observed intoxication of others as incongruent with attributes admired by each of my children.

 Children will vary widely in their reasons for refraining from AOD use, e.g., personal values related to religious faith, social popularity, physical health, physical attractiveness, athletic prowess, academic achievement, future professional success.

 I have created clear guidelines and consequences related to alcohol use for my children and have enforced them through consistent monitoring.
-AOD-related problems in adolescents are less in families that create and enforce clear expectations related to AOD use.
-I have tried or am trying to postpone my child's initial use of alcohol or other drugs as long as possible through your guidance and close supervision.
+AOD-related problems in adolescents occur less frequently in families that create and enforce clear expectations related to AOD use.
+Explaining the reasons behind the particular guidelines presents them as an assertion of concern and care rather than an arbitrary effort to control.
+I have tried or am trying to postpone my child's initial use of alcohol or other drugs as long as possible through guidance and close supervision.
 Early age of onset of alcohol or drug use is a major predictor of adult substance use disorders.
-I exhibit a high degree of interest and support through the onset and end of my children's important friendships.
+I recognize that the start or end of my children's important friendships are times of heightened vulnerability and show increased interest and support during such periods.
 There are developmental windows of vulnerability that warrant a heightened level of observation and support of your children.
 I have sought or will seek help early if problems develop.

 The rule on timing of help is: the earlier the onset of help, the better the long-term recovery prognosis.
 Try to respond as early as possible to signs of emotional, mental or behavioral disorders whose acute symptoms could be lessened with alcohol or other drugs.

+Closing Exercise

-Closing Exercise Having reviewed my ratings, I think what I have done best in reducing the risks my children face in developing an AOD-related problems is:
+risks my children face in developing an AOD-related problem is:

-williamwhitepapers.com

-k
+1

+2

+3

-Based on my self-rating, I think the three most important things I can do in the coming day reeks and months are: s,
+Based on my self-rating, I think the three most important things I can do in the coming days, weeks and months are:

-·
+1

+2